List of Subjects

 Intermediate Level

-Economics examines the decision-making processes of individuals, firms, and governments concerning the utilisation of scarce resources.
+Economics examines the decision-making processes of individuals, firms, and governments regarding the allocation of scarce resources.
 It offers a comprehensive framework for analysing markets, pricing mechanisms, and the impact of governmental policies on daily life.
 Economics is well suited to anyone with an interest in current affairs, finance, and public policy.
-The discipline promotes informed, analytic thinking about both local and global economic issues, thereby enhancing awareness of Malta’s position within the European and global economies.
+The discipline promotes informed, analytic thinking about both local and global economic issues, helping students understand Malta’s position within the European and global economies.

 Advanced Level